mac-s-g/react-json-view/docker/README.md

 ### Motivation for adding Docker to your Development Stack

+*PSA:* You do not need to use Docker to contribute to this project.
+If you're not interested in using a container for development, you can ignore this directory.

 You can contribute to this project with or without using Docker.
 This README is here to describe _how_ to use Docker when contributing and _why_ you would benefit.

 #### What is Docker?